c1728p9/DAPLink_old/docs/PORT_BOARD.md

-## Adding A New Board
+# Adding A New Board
 A board is composed of a Hardware Interface Circuit and target MCU.
 To create a new board build a description needs to be added to `projects.yaml`.
-The yaml descriptions are used to create modules which can be inherited.
-Create a new board build by adding the prouct name and the required modules. eg: if the HIC is OpenSDA based on the NXP MK20D50 MCU
+The yaml descriptions are used to create modules that can be inherited.
+Create a new board build by adding the product name and the required modules. eg: if the HIC is OpenSDA based on the NXP MK20D50 MCU

 ```yaml
     k20dx_myboardname_if: